aregsar/aregsarblog/blog/2020/configure-laravel-to-use-php-redis/index.md

 According to Laravel 7 docs PhpRedis also supports the following additional connection parameters: prefix, persistent, read_timeout and timeout

-Below I have added a key prefix to the 'cache' connection while the 'default' connection does not use a prefix.
+Below I have added a data key prefix to the 'cache' connection while the 'default' connection does not use a prefix.

 ```bash
 'default' => [